vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 Related packages which are used by two different modules are can be placed into one common Maven module.
 This module can be then used as Maven dependency.

 #### Micro-service as a Maven module
 Micro-services in Java are defined by a Maven module.
 Final micro-service executable jar then usually contains the defining module jar and all its dependencies.

+## References
+- Real world objects often fulfill the criteria.
+Particularly the second one.
+Real world objects are recommended as first candidates for object creation ("Find Real-World Objects"; Code Complete)
+- "Classes that contain strongly related functionality are described as having strong cohesion, and the heuristic goal is to make cohesion as strong as possible."; Aim for Strong Cohesion; Code Complete
+- "Coupling describes how tightly a class or routine is related to other classes or routines."; Keep Coupling Loose, Code Complete.
+- "Try to create modules that depend little on other modules."; Keep Coupling Loose, Code Complete.
+- "The most insidious kind of coupling occurs when one module makes use not of some syntactic element of another module but of some semantic knowledge of another module's inner workings."; Keep Coupling Loose, Code Complete.

 ## 2. Distribute Complexity
 Code structure is improved by distributing complexity into multiple Code Containers.
 Local complexity is prioritized over total complexity.